armele/mctradepost-retro/README.md

 ## Known Issues
 ### In Testing
+Guest services order in groups of 8.
+[Fixed]
+Ice Cream Shake recipe too much milk (6 scoops initially?)
+[Test] Replace Empty Map with something else as a vacation remedy.
+[Fixed] Immersion blender not destroyed when it reaches 0 durability.[Test] Guest Services and Bartender should not vacation where they work.
+[Fixed] Max out resort at two visitors per vacation level [Fixed] Allow resort guests to eat (check IAIState...)
+[Fixed] Vacationers will still complain about needing stuff even when not on vacation.
+[Test] Update /mctp resort vacationstatus to show citizen name.
+[Test] Update /mctp resort clearvacations to set citizens to START_WORKING [Test]

 ### Pending Resolution
+Add crafting statistics to resort.

+### Low Priority Issues
 Tracing is global (rather than by colony)
 Fix custom shopkeeper & recycler sounds